 In carrying out Catt’s work to educate voters and involve citizens—especially women—in the political process, the Carrie Chapman Catt Center for Women and Politics:

-- Offers leadership development, mentoring and educational opportunities to ISU students interested in politics, public service and women's issues through the Legacy of Heroines scholarship program; the Leadership Studies Program, which offers both a certificate and a minor; and sponsorship and co-sponsorship of conferences, workshops and retreats;
+- Offers leadership development and mentoring opportunities to ISU students interested in politics, public service and women’s issues through the Legacy of Heroines scholarship program;

 - Fosters research on issues related to women and politics through the Archives of Women’s Political Communication, annual Carrie Chapman Catt Prize for Research on Women and Politics, and studies conducted by center staff and students;